govau/service-manual/content/content-strategy/information-architecture/define-ia/scenario-based-testing/how-head.md

 ---
 layout: nav/section
-section: How to run a scenario based testing session
+section: How to run a scenario-based testing session
 ---